-We identified the assessment of the carrying value of certain indefinite-lived intangible assets as a critical audit matter.
-The forecasted revenue growth rates, including the terminal growth rate, margins and discount rate assumptions used to calculate the fair value of certain indefinite-lived intangible assets were challenging to audit due to the significant estimation in the assumptions and that minor changes to these assumptions would have a significant effect on the Company's assessment of the carrying value of the indefinite-lived intangible assets.
+We identified the evaluation of the fair values of the Company's reporting units as a critical audit matter.
+Subjective auditor judgment was required to evaluate the forecasted sales growth rates, terminal growth rate and discount rate assumptions used to determine the reporting units' fair values due to the significant estimation in the assumptions.
+Specifically, minor changes to these assumptions would have a significant effect on the Company's assessment of the fair values of the reporting units.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's indefinite-lived intangible asset impairment assessment process, including controls related to the determination of the fair value of the indefinite-lived intangible assets, related forecasted revenue growth rates, including terminal growth rate, margins and determination of the discount rate.
-We evaluated the Company's forecasted revenue growth rates and margins by comparing them to historical actual results of the Company and other industry data, as applicable.
-In addition, we compared the Company's historical revenue forecasts and margins to actual results.
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's fair value determination of the reporting units, including controls over the development of the assumptions described above.
+We evaluated the reporting units' forecasted sales growth rates by comparing them to historical actual results of the reporting units and in certain instances, other industry data.
 We involved valuation professionals with specialized skill and knowledge, who assisted in:

-- evaluating the Company's terminal growth rate by comparing to publicly available industry market data and long-term economic growth assumptions - evaluating the Company's discount rate assumptions by comparing it to discount rates that were independently developed using publicly available market data for comparable entities.
+- evaluating the reporting units' terminal growth rate by comparing to publicly available industry market data and long-term economic growth assumptions - evaluating the reporting units' discount rate assumptions by comparing it to discount rates that were independently developed using publicly available market data for comparable entities.